Courage Under Fire

-Courage Under Fire is a 1996 American war film directed by Edward Zwick, and starring Denzel Washington and Meg Ryan.
+Courage Under Fire is a 1996 American war drama film directed by Edward Zwick, and starring Denzel Washington and Meg Ryan.
 It is the second collaboration between Washington and director Zwick.
 The film was released in the United States on July 12, 1996, to positive reviews and grossed $100 million worldwide.
+It was also the first movie to be produced by Fox 2000 Pictures two years after the company was established in 1994.

 Plot

-While serving in the Gulf War, Lieutenant Colonel Serling accidentally destroys one of his own tanks during a confusing nighttime battle, killing his friend, Captain Boylar.
-The United States Army covers up the details and transfers Serling to a desk job.
+While serving in the Persian Gulf War, Lieutenant Colonel Nathaniel Serling fires on and destroys one of his own tanks during a confusing nighttime battle, killing his friend, Lieutenant Tom Boylar.
+The United States Army covers up the friendly fire incident, awards Serling a medal for bravery, and transfers him to a desk job.

-Later, Serling is assigned to determine if Captain Karen Emma Walden should be the first woman to receive (posthumously) the Medal of Honor.
+Later, Serling is assigned to determine if, posthumously, Captain Karen Walden should be the first woman to receive the Medal of Honor.
 She was the commander of a Medevac Huey helicopter sent to rescue the crew of a shot-down Black Hawk helicopter.
-When Walden encountered a T-54 enemy tank, her crew destroyed it by dropping a fuel bladder onto the tank and igniting it with a flare gun.
-However, her own helicopter was shot down soon after.
+When Walden encountered an enemy T-54 tank, her crew destroyed it by dropping a fuel bladder onto the tank and igniting it with a flare gun.
+Her own helicopter was shot down soon after.
 The two crews were unable to join forces, and when the survivors were rescued the next day, Walden was reported dead.

 Serling notices inconsistencies among the testimonies of Walden's crew.
 Specialist Andrew Ilario, the medic, praises Walden strongly.
-However, Staff Sergeant John Monfriez claims that Walden was a coward and that he led the crew in combat and improvised the fuel bladder weapon.
-Sergeant Altameyer, who is dying in a hospital, complains about a fire.
-Warrant Officer One Rady, the co-pilot, was injured early on and unconscious throughout.
-Furthermore, the crew of the Black Hawk claim that they heard firing from an M16, but Ilario and Monfriez claim it was out of ammo.
+Staff Sergeant John Monfriez claims that Walden was a coward and that he led the crew in combat and improvised the fuel bladder weapon.
+Sergeant Steven Altameyer, who is dying of cancer in a hospital and was initially hard for Serling to find, complains about a fire in one of his few coherent comments.
+Warrant Officer Rady, the co-pilot, was injured early on and was unconscious throughout the ordeal.
+The crew of the Black Hawk claim that they heard firing from an M16 rifle, but Ilario and Monfriez claim it was out of ammo.